ivangiangreco/basilea-beamer/README.md

-Latex Beamer Template for Presentations (Uni Basel, Computer Science Department)
+Latex Beamer Template for Presentations (University of Basel, Department of Mathematics and Computer Science, DBIS)